Impact investing in the agricultural sector

 The EU with particularly ambitious climate targets:

-LULUFC= Land use, land use change and forestry / Source: European Environment Agency "Total greenhouse gas emission trends and projection in Europe".
+LULUFC= Land use, land-use change and forestry / Source: European Environment Agency „Total greenhouse gas emission trends and projection in Europe”

-Source: Federal Environment Agency | Historical trends and future projections of greenhouse gas emissions.
+Source: German Environment Agency | Historical trends and future projections of greenhouse gas emissions

-Figure 3 Changes in geographical regions in impact investing among surveyed participants from 2015 to 2019 in USD million
+Figure 3 Changes in geographical regions in impact investing among surveyed participants from 2015 to 2019 in USD million.

-Examples of impact startups from the agricultural sector in Germany:
+Examples of impact start-ups from the agricultural sector in Germany:

 Climate